aquasecurity/aqua-aws/cloudformation/aqua-ecs-ec2/README.md

 ECSClusterName = The existing ECS cluster name and make sure the cluster must have two ec2 instances.
 VpcId = The VpcId to deploy into.
 Select the same VpcId where the ECS Cluster has deployed.
 VpcCidr = For use by load balancer service polling.
-Enter the VPC CIDR (example: 10.0.0.0/16) EcsInstanceSubnets = Select at least 2 subnets from VPC on which you want Aqua to be deployed.
+Enter the VPC CIDR (example: 10.0.0.0/16) EcsInstanceSubnets = Select at least 2 subnets from VPC on which you want to deploy Aqua.
-LbSubnets = Select External/Public subnets if you need Internet access.
+LbSubnets = Subnets for LB.
+Select External/Public subnets if you want to access Aqua from Internet.
 SSLCert = Enter the SSL certificate ARN from Amazon Certificate Manager.
 LBScheme = Select Internet-facing if you need to access Aqua console from external.
 AquaConsoleAccess = The IP address or range that may be used to access the Aqua Console (Server UI) (example: x.x.x.x/32)
-AquaServerImage = The ECR path for the Aqua Server product image AquaGatewayImage = The ECR path for the Aqua Gateway product image AquaEnforcerImage = The ECR path for the Aqua Enforcer product image BatchinstallToken = The Aqua Tolken, give any value in the  form of alpha-numeric (example: 6589db6a-1ee5-43d1-a06a-14a6abc38c2b).
+AquaServerImage = The ECR path for the Aqua Server product image AquaGatewayImage = The ECR path for the Aqua Gateway product image AquaEnforcerImage = The ECR path for the Aqua Enforcer product image BatchinstallToken = The Aqua Token, enter any value in the  form of alpha-numeric (example: 6589db6a-1ee5-43d1-a06a-14a6abc38c2b).
 Once after the deployment, you need to approve the enforcers from Aqua console in default enforcer group then you can move them in to your own enforcer group.
 RdsInstanceClass = Set the RDS DB instance class for Aqua Server DB RdsStorage = Set the size (GB) of the RDS DB instance MultiAzDatabase = Set to true to enable deployment in multiple Availability Zones